-- differences between the list price for our tests and the reimbursement rates of payers; - compliance with complex federal and state regulations related to billing government payers, such as Medicare and Medicaid, including requirements to have an active CLIA certificate; - risk of government audits related to billing Medicare and other government payers; - disputes among payers as to which party is responsible for payment; - differences in coverage and in information and billing requirements among payers, including the need for prior authorization and/or advanced notification; - the effect of patient co-payments or co-insurance; - changes to billing codes used for our tests; - incorrect or missing billing information; and - the resources required to manage the billing and claims appeals process.
+- differences between the list price for our tests and the reimbursement rates of payers; - compliance with complex federal and state regulations related to billing government payers, such as Medicare and Medicaid, including requirements to have an active CLIA certificate; - risk of government audits related to billing Medicare and other government payers; - disputes among payers as to which party is responsible for payment; - differences in coverage and in information and billing requirements among payers, including the need for prior authorization and/or advanced notification; - the effect of patient co-payments or co-insurance; - changes to billing codes used for our tests; - · incorrect or missing billing information; and - the resources required to manage the billing and claims appeals process.

 We use standard industry billing codes, known as CPT codes, to bill for cytopathology.
 In addition, we use the CPT code 81545 to bill for our Afirma classifier.
-CPT codes do not exist for our other proprietary molecular diagnostic tests.
-Therefore, until such time that we are assigned and are able to use a designated CPT code specific to Percepta and Envisia, we use "unlisted" codes for claim submissions, which can lead to delays in payers adjudicating our claims or denying payment altogether.
-Moreover, these codes can change over time.
+Effective January 1, 2021, we will use the new CPT code 81XX2 to bill for our Afirma classifier.
+Effective October 1, 2020, we will use the new CPT code 0204U to bill for Afirma Xpresion Atlas, and the new CPT code 0208U to bill for Afirma MTC.
+Effective January 1, 2021, we will use the new CPT code 81XX1 to bill for our Envisia classifier.
+There is no CPT code for our Percepta classifier.
+Therefore, until such time that we are assigned and are able to use a designated CPT code specific to Percepta, we use "unlisted" codes for claim submissions, which can lead to delays in payers adjudicating our claims or denying payment altogether.

+CPT codes can change over time.
 When codes change, there is a risk of an error being made in the claim adjudication process.
 These errors can occur with claims submission, third-party transmission or in the processing of the claim by the payer.
 Claim adjudication errors may result in a delay in payment processing or a reduction in the amount of the payment received.
 Coding changes, therefore, may have an adverse effect on our revenues.
-Even when we receive a designated CPT code specific to our tests, such as the 81545 code for the Afirma GEC that became effective January 1, 2016, there can be no assurance that payers will recognize these codes in a timely manner or that the process of transitioning to such a code and updating their billing systems and ours will not result in errors, delays in payments and a related increase in accounts receivable balances.
+Even when we receive a designated CPT code specific to our tests, there can be no assurance that payers will recognize these codes in a timely manner or that the process of transitioning to such a code and updating their billing systems and ours will not result in errors, delays in payments and a related increase in accounts receivable balances.